Texas Child Physical Abuse Lawyers

 We expect daycare facilities to hire their staff accordingly to the qualifications needed to work with children.
 One of the requirements should be providers that are patient.
 Unfortunately, this isn’t the case with many daycares.

-When anyone can get hired at a daycare, there will be problems arising immediately.
+When anyone can get hired at daycare, our Texas child abuse lawyer knows that there will be problems arising immediately.

 What Happened At This Texas Daycare Facility?